rabdull1/rabdull1/README.md

 I lead complex technology initiatives at the intersection of AI, enterprise operations, product strategy, and program delivery.
 My work focuses on translating business problems into practical AI products, coordinating cross-functional teams, managing delivery risks, and building reliable, responsible solutions.

 ### 🎯 AI Product Strategy
-> Translating business needs into AI-powered products that deliver measurable value.

-I define and prioritize AI use cases by working closely with business stakeholders, aligning on ROI and feasibility before a single line of code is written.
-I build product roadmaps that balance quick wins with long-term capability development, and drive adoption by embedding AI solutions into existing workflows rather than layering them on top.
+I work with business and technical stakeholders to identify where AI creates real value, prioritize use cases by feasibility and impact, and build roadmaps that engineering teams can actually deliver.
+Adoption is part of the work, not an afterthought.

-**How I work:** Jobs-to-be-done frameworks · opportunity sizing · stakeholder workshops · OKR alignment · build-vs-buy analysis · change management and user onboarding
+*Use case discovery · roadmap planning · stakeholder alignment · build-vs-buy · OKR framing · change management*

-**Outcomes:** Reduced time-to-insight for business teams · increased adoption of AI tooling · roadmaps that survive contact with engineering reality

 ---

 ### 📋 Technical Program Management
-> Keeping complex, multi-team AI initiatives on track — from kickoff to production.

-I manage cross-functional delivery across engineering, data, product, and business teams — tracking dependencies, surfacing risks early, and maintaining stakeholder alignment through clear communication.
-I bring structure to ambiguous AI projects where requirements evolve and timelines shift, without losing momentum.
+I run delivery across engineering, data, and product teams on AI initiatives where requirements shift and timelines are tight.
+I track dependencies, own the risk register, and keep executives informed without drowning teams in process.

-**How I work:** Agile and milestone-based planning · risk registers · RAID logs · sprint coordination · executive reporting · dependency mapping · escalation management
+*Milestone planning · RAID logs · sprint coordination · dependency mapping · executive reporting · cross-team escalation*

-**Outcomes:** On-time delivery of AI initiatives · reduced scope creep · clear accountability across distributed teams

 ---

 ### 🤖 AI Engineering
-> Building reliable, production-grade AI systems — not just prototypes.

-I design and implement LLM-powered pipelines, agentic workflows, and RAG systems with a focus on accuracy, latency, and maintainability.
-I treat evaluation as a first-class concern — every system ships with evals, monitoring, and feedback loops to catch regressions before users do.
+I design and ship LLM pipelines, agentic systems, and RAG architectures that hold up in production.
+Evaluation and monitoring are built in from day one, not bolted on after launch.

-**How I work:** LLMs (GPT-4, Claude, Llama) · LangChain · LlamaIndex · vector databases (Pinecone, Weaviate, pgvector) · prompt engineering · fine-tuning · FastAPI · Docker · CI/CD · automated evals
+*GPT-4 · Claude · Llama · LangChain · LlamaIndex · Pinecone · pgvector · prompt engineering · fine-tuning · FastAPI · Docker · automated evals*

-**Outcomes:** Production RAG systems with measurable accuracy benchmarks · agentic automation pipelines that replace manual workflows · LLM evaluation frameworks adopted across teams

 📫 Reach me at **rabdull1@gmail.com** &nbsp;|&nbsp; 🔗 Connect on **[LinkedIn](https://www.linkedin.com/in/riazabdullah/)**